Digital SAT Score Guide – Ultimate SAT Scoring Guide

 The most critical aspect of the new Digital SAT is being adaptive.
 In SAT Module I for each section, you will be asked a broad mix of easy, medium, and hard questions.
 Then, the difficulty of the SAT Module II will depend on your score in the SAT Module I. This means that the test āadaptsā to present questions that are more appropriate to a studentās performance level.
 The following figure depicts the Digital SAT adaptive testing model.

-SFBS offers aĀ Free Digital SAT Math PrepĀ course.
-The course goes through a particular skill and knowledge testing point and improvesĀ your problem-solving skills and test-taking strategies.
+SFBS offers a Free Digital SAT Prep Online Course.
+The course goes through particular skills and knowledge testing points and improves your problem-solving skills and test-taking strategies.

 SAT Score Range